softwareconstruction240/softwareconstruction/instruction/exceptions/exceptions.md

         // Otherwise load the configuration
     }
 }
 ```

+## Exceptions Should be Exceptional

-Note that exceptions should be exceptional.
+Remember that exceptions should be exceptional.
 Do not throw exceptions for things that happen in the normal flow of your code.
 For example, if it is expected that sometimes a file may not be found, then that is not exceptional.
+Also do throw exceptions to return values from a function.
+For example, a token parser should not throw exceptions in order to return tokens that it parses to anyone with a catch block.

+Using exceptions for non-exceptional cases makes debugging much more difficult and creates unexpected side effects in your code that make it less maintainable.

 ## Things to Understand